hms-dbmi/gehlenborglab-website/_publications/zhang-2023-4LPK46NQ.md

 ---
-title: Characterizing the use of the ICD-10 Code for Long COVID in 3 US Healthcare Systems
+title: Potential pitfalls in the use of real world data to study Long COVID
 image: zhang-2023-4LPK46NQ.png
 image-alt: |-
   Clinical characteristics of patients with the PASC code ICD-10 U09.9 in three healthcare